Fragmenta-Company/SquidVM/readme.md

 Hope it helps. : )

 ## What are .sar files?
-SARs or Squid ARchives are files that are a group of binary files combined into a single archive.
+SARs or Squid ARchives are files that are a group of binaries combined into a single archive containing types, metadata and native libraries.

+They are made so that instead of sharing lots of bytecode files each with a different metadata, you can share a single file containing all the bytecode.

-### So the files can be compressed or encrypted?
+### So SARs can be compressed or encrypted?
-For now, it's just a plan to add, but yes, if all goes well, it will have support for all that and more in the future.
+For now, it's just a plan, but yes, if all goes right, it will have support for all that and more in the future.

 **IT'S NOT IMPLEMENTED YET!**